Closed

 Who is eligible?

-- Provincial, territorial, and municipal governments
+- Provincial, territorial, and municipal government organizations in Canada.

 Who is not eligible

-- Federal government employees and federal departments.
+- Federal government departments and agencies.

 - Federal Crown corporations.